Safety and security

 Civil Unrest/Political Tension

 The situation remains extremely volatile and dangerous.
 There is widespread fighting throughout Syria, including in Damascus and its suburbs.
 Full scale military operations involving the use of small arms, tanks, artillery and aircraft are ongoing.
-The Syrian regime does not exercise control of large parts of Syria, notably in the north, south and east of the country, as well as areas around Damascus.
+The Syrian regime does not exercise control of large parts of Syria, notably in the north, south and east of the country.
 A small area of eastern Syria is under effective control of Daesh (formerly referred to as ISIL), which is fiercely hostile to the United Kingdom.

 A number of foreign journalists have been killed.
 All foreign journalists entering Syria require special permission from the Syrian authorities.
 Those journalists and other foreigners in opposition-held areas are vulnerable to mistreatment by armed groups as well as to explosive remnants of war, improvised explosive devices, and the bombardment of these areas.
 Others have been detained by the Syrian security forces or other armed groups during the crisis.
 The security forces have confiscated phones, cameras and video cameras.

 There are severe restrictions on unlicensed political and religious activity in Syria.
 The Syrian authorities have detained and deported several British nationals for unauthorised activity.
 Activity in opposition-held areas will also attract attention.
 If you are deported by the local authorities, you will not be able to return to Syria.

 Humanitarian needs in Syria have increased significantly since the beginning of the crisis with over 13 million people in dire need of humanitarian aid.
 The ongoing conflict has seriously affected public infrastructure and services.
 This widespread destruction has led to high unemployment, scarcity/prohibitive cost of food, lack of water, sanitation, health services and fuel.